 Step: 5: Configure PostgreSQL

-Odoo’s databases are handled by PostgreSQL database server.
+Odoo’s databases are handled by the PostgreSQL database server.
 So next need to set-up PostgreSQL properly.

 sudo apt-get install postgresql